Electricity Museum: Virtual Visit

-It all begins at the Praça do Carvão (Coal Square), the reception space, also a venue for exhibits and events; it was here in this location that, arriving from the Tagus River, tons of coal was unloaded to supply the boilers.
+It begins at the Praça do Carvão (Coal Square), the reception space and also a venue for exhibits and events.
+Here, tons of coal arriving from the Tagus River, was unloaded to supply the boilers.
 In this same square, visitors can observe the sieve, the silos and the bucket elevators that mixed and carried the coal to the building's upper section and the High-Pressure boilers.

 Entry into the industrial complex is made through the Sala de Exposições (Exhibition Room), the building that used to house the Low-Pressure boilers; currently, it is a free space where temporary exhibits take place and where one can still see the steam expansion ducts and coal silos from the long gone boilers.

-From here one accesses the Sala das Caldeiras (Boiler Room), the building containing the old High-Pressure boilers; the large and impressive four boilers jump into view, each 30-metres high and with its respective control panels, air and fuel circuits, ventilators etc.

-Having been musealised, boiler number 15 stands out, thereby enabling visitors to enter it and discover its structure and internal components (conveyor belt, Bailey walls, naphtha burners, water heating tubes, etc.).
+From here one can access the Sala das Caldeiras (Boiler Room), the building containing the four old High-Pressure boilers.
+They are each 30-metres high and with its respective control panels, air and fuel circuits, ventilators etc. One boiler can be entered to see its structure and internal components (conveyor belt, Bailey walls, naphtha burners, water heating tubes, etc.).
 Aside from the boilers, this large space also tells the story of the construction of the Tejo Power Station and gives a first approach to the difficult working conditions endured by its workers.

 View of the High Pressure Boilers' Ash Room.

 The Sala dos Cinzeiros (Ash Room) is located on the bottom floor, the area where ash from the burned and raw coal was collected.
 Particular emphasis is given to the hard working conditions in this space, due to the intense heat and breathing in of ash from the coal burning.
-But the museum content does not end here, and examples of forging, carpentry and transport, as well as the origins and types of coal, are also presented.
+Examples of forging, carpentry and transport, as well as the origins and types of coal, are also presented.